The Advtrains mod for Luanti

 (-tikz- diagram)

 Note that the end of the track (e.g. train B) is an exception, where the train has to stop and reverse.
-It should be additionally noted that, in this case, preventing deadlocks also reduces the capacity of the line.
+Removing train B in the original setup is not guaranteed to resolve the deadlock, as a train approaching from the west may enter the area, restoring the original situation.

 In some cases, there may be setups with very short routes.
 In particular, if the length of a route is shorter than the braking distance of the train for which the route is set, the signal at the end of the route will be triggered to set a route.